 2) Where will I find this information to succeed?

-Use a variety of sources such as online and print or primary sources such as statistics to get your point across.
+Use a variety of sources such as online and print or primary sources such as statistics.

 Check out your subject guide or talk to your tutor to find out more.

-Decide how much you need to find to do a good assessment.
-CC0-Pixabay
+Decide how much information you need to complete your assessment.